IV. Nursing Model Components

 • The probability of migration declines with age.
 Nurses aged 30 and below have the highest probability of migrating to another state.

-• Male nurses are more likely to move than female nurses.
+• Male RNs are more likely to move than female RNs.

 Using the ACS sample weights, the findings suggest that approximately 43,000 RNs with a baccalaureate, 11,300 RNs with a diploma or associate degree, and 9,000 LPNs change states annually.
 When modeling cross-state migration patterns, HWSM uses the above equations to generate a probability that each nurse will migrate out of the state.
 The model then compares this probability to a random number between 0 and 1 using a uniform distribution.
 If the random number is below the estimated probability of moving, then the nurse moves out of that state.

 We ensure that the national number and characteristics of nurses moving out of states matches the number and characteristics of nurses moving into states.
 When the model moves a nurse out of state, it generates a random number.
 It compares that number against a cumulative distribution created from the national distribution column in Exhibit IV-9.
 This gives each nurse a chance to move to a specific state based on how frequently nurses in the past have been observed moving to that state.
-For example, between 2017 and 2021, of the estimated 9,000 LPNs who moved to another state each year, approximately 1.9% moved to Alabama and 5.9% moved to California.
+For example, between 2013 and 2022, of the estimated 24,000 LPNs who moved to another state, approximately 1.7% moved to Alabama and 4.5% moved to California.
 Over time, projections of the number of nurses exiting a state change based on the characteristics of nurses in that state and the overall number of nurses.
 The variation across states and years reflects the modeling of migration determinants.
 It also reflects the use of the random number generator to move nurses across the various states based on the geographic distributions described previously.

 Supply Scenarios Modeled